erincatto/box2c/docs/dynamics.md

 ### Ray Casts
 You can use ray casts to do line-of-sight checks, fire guns, etc. You perform a ray cast by implementing a callback class and providing the start and end points.
-The world class calls your class with each fixture hit by the ray.
-Your callback is provided with the fixture, the point of intersection, the unit normal vector, and the fractional distance along the ray.
+The world class calls your class with each shape hit by the ray.
+Your callback is provided with the shape, the point of intersection, the unit normal vector, and the fractional distance along the ray.
 You cannot make any assumptions about the order of the callbacks.